-Throw the stress of Christmas overboard at the turn of the year and enjoy it instead Waves, wind and the vastness of the sea.
-The one-week Caribbean trip leads us from Barbados to the neighbouring archipelago St Vincent and the Grenadines and ends on the "Spice Island" Grenada.
-Come on board and take part in an unforgettable voyage of discovery through the Islands of the Lesser Antilles!
+At the turn of the year, simply cast your Christmas stress overboard and enjoy the waves, wind and vastness of the sea instead.
+This week-long Caribbean voyage takes us from Barbados to the neighbouring archipelago of St. Vincent and the Grenadines, ending on the "spice island" of Grenada.
+Come aboard and join us on an unforgettable voyage of discovery through the islands of the Lesser Antilles!

 A tall ship Christmas in the Caribbean Sea!